 - If you are pregnant or breastfeeding, talk to your doctor before taking this medicine.

-- Before taking this medicine, let your doctor know if you have ever had an allergic reaction to penicillin.
+- Before taking this medicine, tell your doctor if you have ever had an allergic reaction to penicillin.

-- If you have severe diarrhea while taking cefoxitin, check with your doctor before taking medicine to stop the diarrhea.
+- If the medicine gives you diarrhea, check with your doctor before taking medicine to stop the diarrhea.